Oilwell Perforator Safety Training

 The Oilwell Perforators Safety Training course teaches workers who are engaged in well operations such as wire line perforating and completions, TCP perforating, explosive fracturing, pipe recovery and tool services to learn the basics of oilwell explosives.

-This course has been developed in conjunction with the Petroleum Services Association of Canada (PSAC) and Western Canada and the Territories government representatives to provide a minimum industry training standard for blasting in oil and gas wells.
+This course has been developed in conjunction with Enserva (formerly known as PSAC), Western Canada and the Territories government representatives to provide a minimum industry training standard for blasting in oil and gas wells.

-Energy Safety Canada issues an interprovincial Oilwell Blaster’s permit, valid throughout the Yukon, Northwest Territories, Alberta and British Columbia those who successfully complete the course and associated Interprovincial Oilwell Blaster’s examination.
+Upon successful completion of this course and Interprovincial examination with a minimum of 85%, Energy Safety Canada issues an Interprovincial Oilwell Blaster’s permit, valid throughout the Yukon, Northwest Territories, Saskatchewan, Alberta and British Columbia.

 - Safe storage